How To Teach A Dog To Play Dead On Command In 5 Easy Steps

 • High-value dog treats (Tasty treats or interesting toys) or clickers

 The classic game is still one of the most impressive dog new tricks to entertain your guests with many laughs.
-Ensure teaching your dog knows how to come and learn the sitting position and other basic commands.
+Ensure that your dog knows how to come and learn the sitting position and other basic commands.
 Here is a detailed step list based on the American Kennel Club.

 Step 1: Begin with the dog lying down position